 CommunEcos is a nonprofit organization devoted to bringing people into connection with a sustainable and socially just life.
 It seeks to achieve these objectives in ways that are both practical and imaginative through workshops, presentations, collaborative social enterprise and on-site demonstration projects.
 Its Recyclique cooperative and shop helps generate the revenue that makes this work possible, in addition to public donations.
 Click here for info on our famous painted rain barrels.
 And pay no attention if our banner on the left says “No Events” -It’s just not working, Look on Events page for our latest calendar.
 We have weekly events on either Fri. evenings or Sat. afternoons.

-Where are we?: 2811 Hillsborough Rd (green house next to the Food Lion)
+Where are we?: 2811 Hillsborough Rd, Durham, NC (green house next to the Food Lion)

 What Does CommunEcos do?

-First, it holds events, workshops, presentations and film showings with the purpose of bringing the principles of environmental sustainability and a socially just economy to a broader audience of interested and caring people. [see our Events page calendar for info on upcoming events] We also have regular “how-to” or skillshare events to help people regain the practical skills of living that recent generations have forgotten, as well as new knowledge and skills for building sustainable lifestyles.
+First, it holds events, workshops, presentations and film showings with the purpose of bringing the principles of environmental sustainability and a socially just economy to a broader audience of interested and caring people. [see our Events page calendar for info on upcoming events] We also have regular “how-to” or skillshare events to help people regain practical skills of living that recent generations have forgotten, as well as new knowledge and skills for building sustainable lifestyles.
 We work closely with Transition Durham, and we seek to build mutually beneficial collaborations with other organizations and individuals working for similar goals.